Ruwanthie/CSRF-Protection---Double-Submit-Cookies-Pattern/README.md

 If the environment is configured manually with the VS code extension, then clone the repo and open it using VS code.
 Then start the PHP server by pressing

 ctrl+shift+p and searching for "Serve Project with PHP"

+### For more information, visit ( http://aboutcsrf.blogspot.com/2018/10/csrf-protection-double-submit-cookies.html ).